askalen/OEF/docs/layers.md

 ### H Tables
 **Purpose:** Consolidated business object attributes across all source systems.
-**Layer-specific:** Uses COALESCE and business rules to select the best value for each field across multiple source systems.
+**Layer-specific:** Starts with VLTX registry tables and left joins each source's VLTX H table, using COALESCE and business rules to select the best value for each field across sources.

 ### E Tables
 **Purpose:** Consolidated business events across all source systems.

 ## WHX - Warehouse Transformation Layer

 **Purpose:** Denormalizes business objects from the VLT layer to prepare for metric aggregation.
-Combines related business objects and events into wide tables optimized for analytical processing and aggregation in the WH layer.
+Brings dimensional attributes "down" from higher-level objects so they can be aggregated "up" in the WH layer.
+For example, brings Account attributes down to the User level so users can be aggregated up to Plan level with "users in owned accounts" metrics.

 ### H Tables
-**Purpose:** Denormalized business object attributes with related dimensional context.
+**Purpose:** Denormalized business object attributes with dimensional context from related objects.
-**Layer-specific:** Prepares data for aggregation in the WH layer.
+**Layer-specific:** Brings attributes "down" from higher objects (e.g., Account attributes onto User records) to enable aggregation "up" to higher levels with rich dimensional context.

 ### E Tables
 **Purpose:** Denormalized business events with full dimensional context.